ePages-de/epages-devportal/_posts/2021/2021-05-31-feathers-js-overview.md

 For the backend a much more reputable and sophisticated language would be used like Java/C#(DotNet).

 But things have changed over the years.
 Now, JavaScript can be used across the full stack for different applications.
-This means, for example, a Model View Controller (MVC) web application wouldn't only require familiarity with this one language from the developer but also the ability to develop on all parts of the application.
+This means, for example, a Model View Controller ([MVC](https://www.freecodecamp.org/news/the-model-view-controller-pattern-mvc-architecture-and-frameworks-explained/){:target="_blank"}) web application would require familiarity with one language and be able to develop on all parts of the application.

 ## Real-time data streaming aka the problem that FeathersJS tries to solve